I make music for film and TV and I really love my work.

-Most recently I crafted an energetic electronic soundtrack for TAKE THE BALL PASS THE BALL , the star-studded, feature-length documentary about the recent golden period of Barcelona Football Club under revolutionary manager Pep Guardiola.
-The hotly anticipated film came out in November 2018 to widespread acclaim, with the trailer getting over a million views in 24 hours.
+Most recently I crafted an energetic electronic soundtrack for TAKE THE BALL PASS THE BALL , the star-studded, feature-length documentary about the golden period of Barcelona Football Club under revolutionary manager Pep Guardiola.
+The hotly anticipated film by Duncan Mcmath came out in November 2018 to widespread acclaim, with the trailer getting over a million views in 24 hours.

-In 2019 I worked with Arnau Bataller to create the score for Maria Ripoll’s TO LIVE TWICE, a dramedy starring Oscar Martinez and Inma Cuesta.
-The film came out in the autumn to great reviews, especially in the portrayal of the central character’s struggle with advancing dementia.
+In 2019 I worked with Arnau Bataller to create the score for Maria Ripoll’s TO LIVE TWICE, a dramedy starring Oscar Martinez and Inma Cuesta that was a Netflix hit with the public, especially in the portrayal of the central character’s struggle with advancing dementia.
 In 2020 I scored the tense and intimate drama ISAAC by David Matamoros and Angeles Fernandez, and in 2021 WAR OF LIKES by Maria Ripoll, a romping comedy about likes and influencers came out as an Amazon Prime Original.